Covid 19 coronavirus: Louisiana responds to virus threat with rare political unity

 Edwards credited medical professionals with fine-tuning their use of ventilators, lessening the amount of time patients spend on them and easing the need to stockpile them.

-Mitch Landrieu, who oversaw a revitalized Katrina recovery effort as mayor from 2010 to 2018, credits his successor, fellow Democrat LaToya Cantrell, and Edwards with strong early responses to Covid-19's emergence in Louisiana in March.
+Mitch Landrieu, who oversaw a revitalised Katrina recovery effort as mayor from 2010 to 2018, credits his successor, fellow Democrat LaToya Cantrell, and Edwards with strong early responses to Covid-19's emergence in Louisiana in March.

-Those efforts included early, firm orders for social distancing and business closures, coupled with measures to convert a convention center into a hospital space.
+Those efforts included early, firm orders for social distancing and business closures, coupled with measures to convert a convention centre into a hospital space.

-Landrieu is harshly critical of Trump for downplaying the virus's threat earlier this year and for lashing out at governors who criticize his handling of the pandemic.
-Landrieu said Edwards "has done a great job of trying to keep his powder dry with the president under difficult circumstances" while keeping all state officials, Republican and Democrat, "in the loop because you're one team."
+Landrieu is harshly critical of Trump for downplaying the virus' threat and for lashing out at governors who criticise his handling of the pandemic.
+Landrieu said Edwards "has done a great job of trying to keep his powder dry with the President under difficult circumstances" while keeping all state officials, Republican and Democrat, "in the loop because you're one team".

 Louisiana's situation is still far from rosy.
 Known cases have spread to 63 of Louisiana's 64 parishes.
 The New Orleans area remains a hot spot, with more than half of the more than 17,000 known Louisiana cases, a number that grows daily, in part because the state's testing capacity is improving.
 The number of Louisiana deaths attributed to the disease increased by 70, to 652 as of Wednesday.